 - One dose of a tetanus-diphtheria toxoid (Td) is required within the last ten years.
-The booster dose may be in the form of a tetanus-diphtheria-pertussis containing vaccine (Tdap). - Students born on or after January 1, 1957, must show, prior to patient contact, acceptable evidence of vaccination of two doses of a measles-containing vaccine administered since January 1, 1968 (preferably MMR vaccine). - Students born on or after January 1, 1957, must show, prior to patient contact, acceptable evidence of vaccination of one dose of mumps vaccine. - Students must show, prior to patient contact, acceptable evidence of vaccination of one dose of rubella vaccine. - Students are required to receive a complete series of hepatitis B vaccine prior to the start of direct patient care or show serologic confirmation of immunity to hepatitis B virus. - Documentation of two doses of Varicella vaccine at least 28 days apart or laboratory evidence of immunity to Varicella must be submitted.
-If titer reflects negative or equivocal result, student should receive 2 doses of varicella-containing vaccine at least 28 days apart.
+The booster dose may be in the form of a tetanus-diphtheria-pertussis-containing vaccine (Tdap). - Students born on or after January 1, 1957, must show, before patient contact, acceptable evidence of vaccination of two doses of a measles-containing vaccine administered since January 1, 1968 (preferably MMR vaccine). - Students born on or after January 1, 1957, must show, before patient contact, acceptable evidence of vaccination of one dose of mumps vaccine. - Students must show, before patient contact, acceptable evidence of vaccination of one dose of rubella vaccine. - Students are required to receive a complete series of hepatitis B vaccines before the start of direct patient care or show serologic confirmation of immunity to hepatitis B virus. - Documentation of two doses of Varicella vaccine at least 28 days apart or laboratory evidence of immunity to Varicella must be submitted.
+If the titer reflects a negative or equivocal result, the student should receive 2 doses of varicella-containing vaccine at least 28 days apart.

-The deadline for completion of all Texas DSHS immunization requirements will be at the time of application for program admission.
+The deadline for completion of all Texas DSHS immunization requirements will be on the date given upon acceptance to any Associate Degree Program .

-All entering students, unless exempt, must show evidence of an initial bacterial meningitis vaccine or a booster dose during the five-year period preceding, and at least 10 days prior to, the first day of the first semester in which the student initially enrolls at an institution of higher education in Texas.
+All entering students, unless exempt, must show evidence of an initial bacterial meningitis vaccine or a booster dose during the five years preceding, and at least 10 days before, the first day of the first semester in which the student initially enrolls at an institution of higher education in Texas.
 Students, including nursing students, who fail to provide evidence of bacterial meningitis vaccination to the college as required will not be allowed to register for courses.
-See the AC web site, www.actx.edu for the definition of an entering student, exemptions to bacterial meningitis vaccination, and the Evidence of Vaccination against Bacterial Meningitis form.
+See the AC website, www.actx.edu for the definition of an entering student, exemptions to bacterial meningitis vaccination, and the Evidence of Vaccination against Bacterial Meningitis form.